China: The Continuing Revolution

 During

-contribution from growth of the labor force has declined (and
+contribution of TFP has declined because:

 the service sector is likely to reduce productivity growth.

-e.
 Zero-tolerance COVID policy - Chinese traditional vaccines

 provide less protection than Western mRNA vaccines, and that's